 Some of the more common azalea plant pests include the following:

 Azalea Bark Scale – This azalea plant pest occurs most often in the eastern United States.
 Shrubs affected by azalea bark scale may be covered with sooty mold or appear as white, cottony masses within the forks of branches.
 These branches should be removed and destroyed.
 Treatment with horticultural oil can help.

-Azalea Caterpillars – These alzalea pests are reddish to brownish black with white and yellow stripes.
+Azalea Caterpillars – These azalea pests are reddish to brownish black with white and yellow stripes.
 Feeding in groups, azalea caterpillars can quickly defoliate shrubs.
 Control is often accomplished through handpicking, as they pose no threat to humans.
 Bt products are also effective.

-Azalea Lace Bugs – These are one of the most common threats to azalea shrubs.
+Azalea Lace Bugs – Azalea lace bugs are one of the most common threats to azalea shrubs.
 Affected plants may have yellow to whitish looking foliage with black bugs located in numbers on the underside of leaves.
 Insecticidal soap is usually effective in controlling lace bugs in late spring or fall.

 Azalea Leafminers – This azalea plant pest generally “mines” between the upper and lower surfaces of leaves causing brown blisters or yellowing on the leaves.
 Affected leaves caused by the azalea leafminers may also curl up and drop.
 Removal of affected plants may be necessary.

 Stunt Nematode – These azalea pests attack the feeder roots and cause azalea plants to become stunted and yellow.
 Plants with heavy infestations eventually die.
-While there is currently nothing available to control nematodes on azaleas, with proper fertility and watering practices, the plants are better able to tolerate attacks.
+While there is currently nothing available to control stunt nematodes on azaleas, with proper fertility and watering practices, the plants are better able to tolerate attacks.

 The most common azalea diseases affecting these shrubs include:

-Azalea Gall – This azalea disease commonly occurs in early spring on new leaf growth.
+Azalea Gall – Azalea gall commonly occurs in early spring on new leaf growth.
 The leaves become curled, fleshy, and pale green to white.
 Affected leaves eventually turn brown and should be removed and destroyed.

 Petal Blight – This fungus only affects flowers and appears as pale or whitish spots on colored petals or rust-colored spots on white petals.
 These spots quickly enlarge, becoming soft and watery.
 Apply a fungicide to buds as they begin to turn color.